 One of our main activities is a talk series with a variety of distinguished speakers from academia and industry.
 These talks are also part of the Microsoft Database Lecture Series (sponsored by Microsoft).
 This quarter’s talks are organized by Alvin.

-We thank our partners for supporting NWDS:
+We thank our UWDB affiliates for supporting NWDS.

 Where: University of Washington, Seattle.

-Computer Science and Engineering Department.
+Allen School of Computer Science and Engineering.

-Paul Allen Center, CSE 305.
+Paul G. Allen Center, CSE 305.